Our case studies cover some of the products our Asia Import Platform customers have developed in recent years.

-Globalsources.com also have Vietnamese suppliers listed in their directory.
+Globalsources.com also has Vietnamese suppliers listed in their directory.
 However, the number of suppliers is far lower than on Alibaba.
 Some of them also attend the Globalsources trade shows in Hong Kong.

 Despite having relatively few suppliers from the country, Globalsources.com does actually provide more data on Vietnamese suppliers than anyone else does:

 The business scope, legal representative, and registered capital (i.e., paid-up capital) is important to know when selecting a supplier.

 Then there are the local supplier directories.
 I have never used these myself, but they could perhaps be of interest:

 I still feel that Vietnamese suppliers have some catching up to do when it comes to making themselves accessible online.

 Vietnam’s manufacturing base is not as large as that of China.
 However, it’s possibly a strong second in Asia, when it comes to OEM production.
 If you are importing products in one of the following product categories, then Vietnam might be a good manufacturing destination: